Itish2003/Cortex_Mentor/docs/vision_realisation.md

 ## The Vision: A Smart, Linked Knowledge Graph

-The core architectural vision is to use a structured, interlinked Markdown knowledge graph (a "Zettelkasten") to build a precise, low-bloat context for the LLM, and to deliver synthesized insights back to the user.
+The core architectural vision is to use a structured, interlinked Markdown knowledge graph (a "Zettelkasten") to build a precise, low-bloat context for the LLM, and to deliver synthesized insights back to the user in real-time as an audio stream.

-## The Reality: A Powerful Brain with No Voice
+## The Reality: A Fully-Featured Backend with No Frontend

-The project has successfully implemented the core data processing and knowledge retrieval pipelines.
-The "brain" of the system, capable of understanding events and synthesizing context, is largely in place.
-However, the components responsible for final analysis and user-facing communication are still missing.
+The project has successfully implemented the entire end-to-end backend pipeline, from event ingestion to real-time audio delivery.
+The "brain" and the "voice" of the system are now complete.
+The only missing piece is the "ears" on the client side to receive and play the audio.

 ### What We Are Doing Now (The Foundation)